neuron-fund/docs/tokenomics/fees-and-distribution.md

 ### What are the fees at Neuron Capital?

-Right now every pool at Neuron Capital employs a Performance fee equal to 20%.
+Right now every pool at Neuron Capital employs a Performance fee equal to 20%, and a management fee of 2%.
 There are no withdrawal fees.

 ### How are the proceeds distributed?
 Is there a chart of some kind?